How to claim Designers and Artists Collecting Society Payback, DACS Payback.

 In January of every year I get an email from the Designers and Artists Collecting Society (DACS) telling me that their Payback scheme is now open.
-As I have just received the DACS email for this year I thought it would be appropriate to write the third of my articles on how to maximise your income as an illustrator or author on DACS Payback and how to claim.
+As I have just received the DACS email for this year I thought it would be appropriate to write the third of my articles on how to maximise your income as a writer, illustrator etc. on DACS Payback and how to claim.

 I will start by apologising in advance to all authors, narrators and translators as this article relates to visual artists or artists’ estates.
 I am sorry.
 I can, however, tell you that you can claim the same through your respective organisation such as through the Author’s Licensing and Collecting Society (ALCS), which I have now covered in a separate article, please see links at the bottom of this page.
 In the meantime, by reading this article, you will have a better idea of what to look for and what to ask your collecting organisation, on how to claim the equivalent of DACS Payback, and also have something to share with your visual artists workmates and friends that will not only help their income but have a value that is much more than anything financial.